-Cost of content services represents the charges paid by the Group to various content service providers for provision of audio text services and SMS to TV channels etc.
+Cost of content services represents the charges paid by the Group to various content service providers for provision of services such as audio text services and SMS to TV channels etc.

 29 EXTERNAL ADMINISTRATION EXPENSE

 External administration expense represents the charges paid by the Group to international operators for the termination of the traffic on the network of the operator.